Show All Answers

 Call or text Greenville Cares at 864-232-CARE (2273).

-The Greenville Water Splash Pad is open daily from 9 a.m. to 8 p.m.
+The Greenville Water Splash Pad is open Mondays from 1 p.m. to sunset and Tuesday-Sunday from 9 a.m. to sunset.
 The Splash Pad will be turned off any day there is rain, including scattered showers.
+It will operate from May 1 to October 15.

 The Greenville Water Splash Pad is recommended for all ages; however, children under 12 must be accompanied by an adult.